 If your source is not a whole book but part of it, Chicago references should be done in this way:

 Minegro, Karl M. “What Is Special About Animals’ Brain?.”
 In “What We Know about the World Around,” edited by Harry M. Konello, 33-36.
 Edition 3.
 Paris: Philosophique, 2008.

 If you have found a book online and you need to cite it, make sure you know all the information required to compose such a reference:

-All in all, Chicago style is not so complicated as we may imagine.
-Follow our pieces of advice and format your references perfectly and wisely.
+As you can see, Chicago referencing style is not among the easiest available.
+Follow our pieces of advice and format your Chicago style references perfectly and wisely.